xkremento/Veil-API/README.md

 - Add coins to player accounts
 - View detailed player information
 - Update profile images for any player
+- Change the murderer role in an existing game

 ## API Endpoints